-What’s a day in the life of Izzy Odigie?
+What’s does a normal day look like in the life of Izzy Odigie?

 A normal day consists of me being a couch potato!
 I can literally spend a whole day sitting in the same spot catching up on my Netflix shows or listening to music that makes me daydream.